 Ville Close (Concarneau)

-On the way to the next house in Trélévern, we made our stopover at Concarneau and visited its fortified island, the Ville Close.
-Ville Close stands on a long island in the centre of Concarneau harbour.
-The walled town has only a few narrow streets and is just a short distance from the city and port.
+On our journey to the next house in Trélévern, we took a few hours of break at Concarneau and explored its fortified island, the Ville Close.
+The Ville Close is situated on a long island at the heart of Concarneau harbour.
+With its charming narrow streets, this walled town is just a stone’s throw away from the city and port.

 8th Day: Ploumanac’h pink rock hiking trail, Port de Trébeurden, and Île-Grande